 How much truth is there in the statement “Everyone can afford to go to university”?
-Do you know what the real costs of going to university are and where does the money come from?
+Do you know how much university costs and where does the money come from?
 Why do so many students have to work part time to supplement their income?

 When you apply to university, make sure you understand what it will cost you and where applicable your parents.
 The costs will also vary significantly depending on where you decide to go to university, as the cost of student living varies enormously around the country.

 How much university costs